 4. In 3rd grade math, the focus changes to “automatic recall.”

 In 1st and 2nd grade, kids are encouraged to use their fingers and other counting strategies to add and multiply numbers.
 But by 3rd grade, these calculations need to be automatic.

 If kids are still using counting strategies to add and multiply single-digit numbers, they don’t have enough brainpower left over to solve complex problems.

-If you child doesn’t know 2+2 is 4, he or she is not going to be able to solve 52+72.
+If you child doesn’t know 2+2 is 4, they are not going to be able to solve 52+72.

 Tips to help your child with the 3rd grade transition: